 Employees using their personally owned vehicle for university business travel must carry at least the minimum limit of auto liability insurance as is required by law.

 Drivers must report all accidents that occur while on state business, 1) within 24 hours of the occurrence or by the next working day if the accident occurs in a state vehicle; and 2) within 7 working days if the accident occurs in a private vehicle.
 Accidents should be report to Facilities Management, if driving a state-owned vehicle, as well as the employee’s department head and the Office of Finance and Administration.

-Risk Management provides an insurance policy for university departments to use (at their option) in providing travel accident insurance for students traveling on university sponsored/supervised trips.
-Departments wishing to ensure students traveling under this policy should complete a Class Trip Authorization form 14 calendar days in advance of the trip.
+Risk Management provides an insurance policy for university departments to use (according to the terms of the Student Travel Policy) in providing travel accident insurance for students traveling on university sponsored/supervised trips.
+To insure students traveling under this policy, departments must complete a Class Trip Authorization form 14 calendar days in advance of the trip.
 The insurance costs $.60 per day per student for private vehicle travel and $.80 per day per student for airplane travel.

 Insurance provides up to $7,500 for Medical/Dental expenses with a deductible of $25 and a $15,000 maximum amount for Accidental Death and Dismemberment for each insured.
 The Aggregate Limit per any one accident is $600,000.
 Coverage begins at the actual start of the trip from the original point of departure and will end when the insured arrives at the return destination point.
 The policy is with Markel Insurance Company.